ibressler/ibressler.github.io/content/privacy.en.md

 - **Types of data processed:** Content data (e.g. entries in online forms); usage data (e.g. web pages visited, interest in content, access times); meta/communication data (e.g. device information, IP addresses).
 - **Data subjects:** Users (e.g., website visitors, users of online services).
-- **Purposes of processing:** Provision of our online offer and user-friendliness; information technology infrastructure (operation and provision of information systems and technical devices (computers, servers, etc.).); reach measurement (e.g. access statistics, recognition of returning visitors); conversion measurement (measurement of the effectiveness of marketing measures); server monitoring and error detection.
+- **Purposes of processing:** Provision of our online offer and user-friendliness; information technology infrastructure (operation and provision of information systems and technical devices (computers, servers, etc.).); reach measurement (e.g. access statistics, recognition of returning visitors); server monitoring and error detection.
 - **Legal basis:** Legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f.
 GDPR).

 **Further notes on processing processes, procedures and services:**

 - **Collection of access data and log files:** We ourselves (or our web hosting provider) collect data on each access to the server (so-called server log files).
 The server log files may include the address and name of the web pages and files accessed, the date and time of access, data volumes transferred, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page) and, as a rule, IP addresses and the requesting provider.
 The server log files may be used, on the one hand, for security purposes, e.g., to prevent server overload (especially in the event of abusive attacks, so-called DDoS attacks) and, on the other hand, to ensure the utilization of the servers and their stability; Legal basis: Legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f.
 GDPR); Deletion of data: Log file information is stored for a maximum period of 30 days and then deleted or anonymized.
 Data whose further storage is required for evidentiary purposes is exempt from deletion until final clarification of the respective incident.
 - **Content-Delivery-Network:** We use a content delivery network (CDN).
 A CDN is a service with the help of which the content of an online offer, in particular large media files such as graphics or program scripts, can be delivered faster and more securely with the help of regionally distributed servers connected via the Internet; Legal basis: Legitimate interests (Art.
 6 para.
 1 p.
 1 lit. f.
 GDPR).
 - **GitHub:** Services in the field of providing information technology infrastructure and related services (e.g., storage space and/or computing capacity); Service provider: GitHub B.V., Vijzelstraat 68-72, 1017 HL Amsterdam, The Netherlands; Legal Grounds: Legitimate Interests (Art.
 6 para.
 1 p.
 1 lit. f.
-GDPR); Website: https://github.com/; Privacy Policy: https://docs.github.com/github/site-policy/github-privacy-statement; Order Processing Agreement: https://github.com/customer-terms/github-data-protection-agreement; Standard Contractual Clauses (ensuring level of data protection in case of processing in third countries): https://docs.github.com/site-policy/github-terms/github-terms-of-service/.
+GDPR); Website: <https://github.com/>; Privacy Policy: <https://docs.github.com/github/site-policy/github-privacy-statement>; Order Processing Agreement: <https://github.com/customer-terms/github-data-protection-agreement>; Standard Contractual Clauses (ensuring level of data protection in case of processing in third countries): <https://docs.github.com/site-policy/github-terms/github-terms-of-service/>.

 ## Contact and Inquiry Management {#m182}